 - January 2010: Also Under SB 1080, DMV began to issue limited-term driver licenses and ID cards to applicants who have temporary stays in the United States.

 - January 2012: House Bill 2139 from the 2011 Oregon Legislature removed the requirement that DMV view proof of an applicant's Social Security Number prior to issuing, renewing or replacing a driver license, instruction permit or identification card.
 Applicants will continue to provide their Social Security Number on the driver license, commercial driver license and identification card applications.
 DMV will verify the number provided on the application with the Social Security Administration.

 |Facial Recognition Software|

-Since July 1, 2008, Oregon DMV has been using "facial recognition" software, a new tool in the prevention of fraud and identity theft.
-The law, created by the 2005 Oregon Legislature, is designed to prevent someone from obtaining a driver license or ID card under a false name or under multiple names.
+Since July 1, 2008, Oregon DMV has been using facial recognition software in the prevention of fraud and identity theft.
+The enabling law, created by the 2005 Oregon Legislature, is designed to prevent someone from obtaining a driver license or ID card under a false name or under multiple names.

-In order to use facial recognition, DMV has changed from over-the-counter issuance of cards to centralized issuance in 2007.
-Customers who qualify for driving privileges or ID cards get an interim card at DMV and then receive their final card in the mail within five to 10 business days.
+In order to integrate facial recognition into the process, DMV changed from over-the-counter issuance of cards to a centralized issuance solution.
+Customers who qualify for driving privileges or ID cards get an interim card at their DMV office and then receive their final card in the mail within five to 10 business days.
 For DMV Customers:

 - FAQs about centralized issuance and interim cards